 Special Interest Group on Design for Health, Wellbeing and Happiness (SIGWELL)

-Good design can bring broad benefits to society and so design research can help to meet the challenges of health, wellbeing and happiness of people in the future.
-SIGWELL is a new community with an interest in advancing knowledge, and the development and application of design research in the broadest sense to improve the personal and societal health, wellbeing and happiness of people.
+The SIGWELL design community has an interest in advancing knowledge, and the development and application of design research in the broadest sense to improve the personal and societal wellbeing, happiness and health of people.

 For more information, contact Dr Rebecca Cain R.Cain.email@example.com